Operating Leases – no longer the favoured option for schools!

 Large Balloon Payment

 If you calculate the total amount payable over the initial term of the agreement, you may find you’ll be paying less than the outright purchase price of the goods.
-That’s because the rental payments are artificially subsidised as there is a large “residual” or “balloon” payment at the end of the Agreement, which the leasing companies have to charge in order to realise a profit.
+That’s because the rental payments are artificially subsidised as there is a large “residual” or “balloon” payment at the end of the Agreement, which the leasing companies have to charge in order to realise a profit - something many schools don’t anticipate.

 Left With Nothing but a Bill

 At the end of the Operating Lease, you may be required to return the equipment in full working order, and if it isn’t you’ll be expected to pay large additional charges.
 Either way, you’ll either have no equipment in your school or be faced with an unexpected bill for returning goods.
-This means your school may end up spending £000’s on equipment, but have nothing to show for it when the agreement ends.
+This means schools could spend thousands of pounds on leased equipment and still have nothing to show for it when the lease ends.

 Let’s get your school the equipment it needs!